 1. Optimize your meta tags

 Many website owners forget the importance of the nitty gritty details that come with optimizing for search engines.
-There are a lot of small tweaks you can make on the backend of your website that will make a massive difference in terms of your SEO efforts.
+There are a lot of small tweaks you can make on the backend of your website that will make a massive difference in terms of your SEO visibility efforts.

 One of the most important things when it comes to on page SEO is your meta tags.
 Two of the most important meta tags include title tags and meta description.